timtaylor3/ELK-Stack/README.md

 ## Issues:
 + After X-Pack installation and configuration, kibana is running, but not responding/listening.
   + Looks like an SSL/TLS issue.
+  + Also logstash can not connect to elasticsearch

 ## Why CentOS?